 Lauren Rosen, LMFT, is the center’s Director and provides training to all of the staff members.
 So what makes Lauren, and by extension her staff, specialized in these disorders?
 First, Lauren trained in the treatment of OCD, Anxiety Disorders and Obsessive Compulsive Spectrum Disorders like BDD and BFRBs at the OCD Center of Los Angeles.
 She was also supervised for several years by the Center’s director: esteemed OCD and Anxiety Specialist and co-author of The Mindfulness Workbook for OCD, Tom Corboy, LMFT.
 Lauren has written many articles, appeared on a number of podcasts, including her own, spoken at conferences, including the IOCDF and OCD So Cal Conferences, sat on panels and given lectures and webinars.
 She keeps abreast of the latest information in the field through continuing education and consultation.

 When it comes to Eating Disorders, Lauren built her specialization through a number of avenues.
 Lauren is a certified Intuitive Eating Counselor and brings her knowledge of this approach to her work with Clients.
 Lauren was supervised by Elyse Resch, MS, RDN, CEDRD-S, Fiaedp, FADA, FAND, one of the co-authors of Intuitive Eating.
 Fellow co-author Evelyn Tribole, MS, RDN, CEDRD-S provided Lauren’s training and education in Intuitive Eating.
-Lauren has some training through Oxford University’s online program in CBT-E, an evidence-based approach to the treatment of Eating Disorders, and is working toward her certification.
-Over the years, Lauren has educated herself on different approaches and collaborated with a number of treatment facilities.
+Lauren has undergone training through Oxford University’s online program in CBT-E, an evidence-based approach to the treatment of Eating Disorders.
+Over the years, Lauren has also educated herself on different approaches and collaborated with a number of treatment facilities.

 Lauren’s work with these disorders has been her primary focus since 2016.
 Her experience and training help her to provide specialized treatment for OCD, Anxiety, Eating Disorders, BDD, BFRBs and more.